rickrodness/cse110-sp24-group18/admin/meetings/050424-brainstorm.md

 __Users and their expectations:__
+- Individuals and groups of developers
+- They expect easy to use app to organize their work and easily manage their budgets so that their developing process is more efficiently done.

 __App's theme or mood:__
 - Professional and minimalistic
 - Customized buttons / logos / etc
+- Dark mode

 __Survey the competition__
+- Github
+- Slack
+- Notetaking apps like OneNote

+Although other apps mentioned above fulfill somewhat similar purposes as our apps, our project encompasses a more specific and focused target audience being the organization and budget managing of developers.
+It is also a lot more emphasized around groups and finance, unlike what we assume is more common with other teams.

 ### Work on Pitch Deck
 __Requirements__